-6.12.2 Discounts (may optionally be included with above major category subtotal calculations).
+Discounts (may optionally be included with above major category subtotal calculations).

-6.13 Numerical Quantities Summary
+6.10 Numerical Quantities Summary

-6.13.1 The Numerical Quantities Summary page contains two sets of data, presented in tabular form, detailing the execution timings for the reported execution of the performance test.
+The Numerical Quantities Summary page contains two sets of data, presented in tabular form, detailing the execution timings for the reported execution of the performance test.
 Each set of data should be headed by its given title and clearly separated from the other tables.

-6.13.2 The first section contains measurement results from the benchmark execution.Table 6: Results for Measured Run
+The first section contains measurement results from the benchmark execution.

+Table 5: Results for Measured Run

 Item Title Precision

-Scale 1

 Run Start Time yyyy-mm-dd hh:mm:ss

 Run End Time yyyy-mm-dd hh:mm:ss

+IoTps 0.001

-6.13.2 Second section contains the measurement result for the repeatability run.
-See Table 8: for contents and precision.
+Second section contains the measurement result for the repeatability run.
+See Table 5: for contents and precision.

-6.14 TPCx-IoT Run Report
+6.11 TPCx-IoT Run Report

-6.14.1 The run report from TPCx-IoT must be included in page 4 of the Executive Summary
+The run report from TPCx-IoT must be included in the Executive Summary.

-6.15 Availability of the Full Disclosure Report
+6.12 Availability of the Full Disclosure Report

-- The full disclosure report must be readily available to the public.
+The Full Disclosure Report must be readily available to the public.
 The report must be made available when results are made public.
-In order to use the phrase "TPC Benchmark IoT," the full disclosure report must be submitted electronically to the TPC using the procedure described in the TPC Policies and Guidelines document. - The official full disclosure report must be available in English but may be translated to additional languages.
+In order to use the phrase "TPC Express Benchmark"

+IoT", the Full Disclosure Report must be submitted electronically to the TPC using the procedure described in the TPC Policies located at the TPC Documentation webpage.
+The Full Disclosure Report must be available in English but may be translated to additional languages.

-6.16 Revisions to the Full Disclosure Report
+6.13 Revisions to the Full Disclosure Report

-6.16.1 Revisions to the full disclosure documentation shall be handled as follows:
+Revisions to the Full Disclosure Report shall be handled as follows:

-• Substitutions will be open to challenge for a 60-day period.
-No other portion of the FDR and supporting files archive are challengeable.

-- During the normal product life cycle, problems will be uncovered that require changes, sometimes referred to as ECOs, FCOs, patches, updates, etc. When the cumulative result of applied changes causes the IoTph rating of the system to decrease by more than two percent from the initially reported IoTph, then the test sponsor is required to re-validate the benchmark results.
-The complete revision history is maintained following the timing interval section showing the revision date and description. - Full disclosure report and supporting files archive revisions may be required for other reasons according to TPC policies (see Transaction Processing Performance Council (TPC)).
+- Substitutions will be open to challenge for a 60-day period.
+No other portion of the F Full Disclosure Report and supporting files archive are challengeable. - During the normal product life cycle, problems will be uncovered that require changes, sometimes referred to as ECOs, FCOs, patches, updates, etc. When the cumulative result of applied changes causes the IoTps rating of the system to decrease by more than two percent from the initially reported IoTps, then the test sponsor is required to re-validate the benchmark results.
+The complete revision history is maintained following the timing interval section showing the revision date and description. - Full Disclosure Report and supporting files archive revisions may be required for other reasons according to TPC Policies located at the TPC Documentation webpage.